opengeospatial/geoparquet/format-specs/geoparquet.md

 Apart from the difference of encodings, the semantics are intended to match WKT2:2019, and a CRS in one encoding can generally be represented in the other.

-If CRS is not provided, all coordinates in the geometries must use longitude, latitude based on the WGS84 datum, and the default value is [OGC:CRS84](https://www.opengis.net/def/crs/OGC/1.3/CRS84) for CRS-aware implementations.
+If CRS is not provided, all coordinates in the geometries MUST use longitude, latitude based on the WGS84 datum, and the default value is [OGC:CRS84](https://www.opengis.net/def/crs/OGC/1.3/CRS84) for CRS-aware implementations.

 [OGC:CRS84](https://www.opengis.net/def/crs/OGC/1.3/CRS84) is equivalent to the well-known [EPSG:4326](https://epsg.org/crs_4326/WGS-84.html) but changes the axis from latitude-longitude to longitude-latitude.